Aadarsh-13/Employee-management-system-/README.md

 # Employee-management-system
-This Employee management system is made by using Tkinter
+This Employee management system is made by using Tkinter and SQL database